zeljko-bal/CID/README.md

 *The generators currently only support windows, but as the underlying frameworks and languages that were used are cross platform, the support for other operating systems can be added with just a bit of shell scripting.

+## Technologies used:

+- The CID parser and generators, as well as the generic cli arguments parser, are implemented in the Python programming language.
+- The parser module uses [textX](https://github.com/igordejanovic/textX) library to parse the .cid scripts.
+- The generators use [Jinja2](http://jinja.pocoo.org/) template renderer to generate the interfaces.
+- [Electron](https://electron.atom.io/) framework is used to render the html/javascript gui as desktop applications.

 ## Quick Start:

 You can try generating interfaces based on the provided example scripts.
 The generator interfaces themselves have been generated using the CID generator.